ankaAR/bestiario5e/_creatures/drow-favoredconsort.md

 * At will: dancing lights
 * 1/day each: darkness, faerie fire, levitate (self only)

-***Spellcasting.*** The drow is a 11th-level spellcaster.
+***Lanzamiento de conjuros.*** The drow is a 11th-level spellcaster.
 Its spellcasting ability is Intelligence.
 It has the following wizard spells prepared:
-* Cantrips (at will): mage hand, message, poison spray, shocking grasp, ray of frost
+* Trucos (a voluntad): mage hand, message, poison spray, shocking grasp, ray of frost
 * 1st level (4 slots): burning hands, mage armor, magic missile, shield
 * 2nd level (3 slots): gust of wind, invisibility, misty step, shatter
 * 3rd level (3 slots): counterspell, fireball, haste